argaexe/javascript-deobfuscator/README.md

 A simple but powerful deobfuscator to remove common JavaScript obfuscation techniques.
 Open an issue if there is a feature you think should be implemented.

-Install via `npm install sp-js-deobfuscator`
+Installation via `npm install sp-js-deobfuscator`

 ## How to build & run